-Figure 8-4.
+Figure 9-4.
 Local APIC Structure

-Table 8-1 shows how the APIC registers are mapped into the 4-KByte APIC register space.
+Table 9-1 shows how the APIC registers are mapped into the 4-KByte APIC register space.
 Registers are 32 bits, 64 bits, or 256 bits in width; all are aligned on 128-bit boundaries.
 All 32-bit registers should be accessed using 128-bit aligned 32-bit loads or stores.
 Some processors may support loads and stores of less than 32 bits to some of the APIC registers.
 This is model specific behavior and is not guaranteed to work on all processors.
-Wider registers (64-bit or 256-bit) must be accessed using multiple 32-bit loads or stores, with each access being 128-bit aligned.
+Any FP/MMX/SSE access to an APIC register, or any access that touches bytes 4 through 15 of an APIC register may cause undefined behavior and must not be executed.
+This undefined behavior could include hangs, incorrect results or unexpected exceptions, including machine checks, and may vary between implementations.
+Wider registers (64-bit or 256-bit) must be accessed using multiple 32-bit loads or stores, with all accesses being 128-bit aligned.

-The local APIC registers listed in Table 8-1 are not MSRs.
-The only MSR associated with the programming of the local APIC is the IA32_APIC_BASE MSR (see Section 8.4.3, "Enabling or Disabling the Local APIC").
+The local APIC registers listed in Table 9-1 are not MSRs.
+The only MSR associated with the programming of the local APIC is the IA32_APIC_BASE MSR (see Section 9.4.3, "Enabling or Disabling the Local APIC").

-Table 8-1.
+Table 9-1.
 Local APIC Register Address Map